cds-tech/ash_edgedb/documentation/topics/migrations_and_tasks.md

     end
   end

-  # only needed if you are using postgres multitenancy
+  # only needed if you are using edgedb multitenancy
   def migrate_tenants do
     load_app()